bramtayl/Justly/README.md

 ## Instruments

 You can change the instrument of notes, but not chords.
-Currently, Justly can play the instruments from the CSound [STK plugin](https://csound.com/docs/manual/STKTop.html), namely:
+Currently, Justly can play the instrument_pointers from the CSound [STK plugin](https://csound.com/docs/manual/STKTop.html), namely:

 - BandedWG
 - BeeThree